muke24/muke24/README.md

 - 👋 Hi, I’m Peter Thompson ( @muke24 )
 - 👀 I’m interested in game developement
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently learning the OpenAI API and its functionalities in Unity
 - 💞️ I’m looking to collaborate on first person shooter projects
 - 📫 How to reach me - Email: pjthompson.au@gmail.com